-The bill amends RCW 46.63.220 to enhance the regulation and oversight of automated traffic safety cameras used by cities and counties in Washington.
-Key provisions include the requirement for local legislative authorities to conduct an analysis of proposed camera locations, considering equity and the impact on vulnerable road users, before installation or relocation.
-Additionally, the bill mandates that cities and counties must post annual reports detailing traffic crash statistics and the use of revenue generated from camera fines, with specific allocations for low-income communities and areas with high injury crash rates.
+The bill amends RCW 46.63.220 to enhance the regulation and oversight of automated traffic safety cameras used by cities and counties in Washington State.
+It requires local legislative authorities to conduct an analysis of proposed camera locations, considering equity factors such as the impact on vulnerable road users and the effectiveness of other traffic mitigation measures.
+The bill mandates that cities and counties using these cameras must provide annual reports detailing traffic crash statistics and the allocation of revenue generated from fines, with specific provisions for low-income communities and areas with high injury crash rates.
+Additionally, it stipulates that all camera locations must be clearly marked and that the cameras can only capture images of vehicles and license plates, not drivers or passengers.

 Statutes affected: Original Bill: 46.63.220